How well do we lead our lives?

 When we experience Inner Consent, we feel connected to the decisions we make, the actions we take and the commitments we make to others and to our work.
 “I lead my life through my convictions, my capacities and my commitments”.

-When we experience Inner Consent, we have the capacity to look realistically at our expectations and behaviour: “I accept that I cannot do everything”.
-We may, for example, feel tired from our work but not exhausted: “I had a heavy work load today, but I feel good about the work I accomplished”, “I did what was possible at work today and I feel good about that”.
+When we experience Inner Consent, we have the capacity to look both reflectively and realistically at our expectations, our beliefs, our behaviour, and our choices: “I accept that I cannot do everything”.
+We may, for example, feel tired or disappointed with our work: “I had a heavy work load today, but I feel good about the work I accomplished”, “I did what was possible at work today and I feel good about that”.
 “I lead my life with perspective and self-compassion”.

-When we experience inner consent, we are both open to and accepting of our own limitations or the limitations of a specific situation at work.
-But we can also put these limitations in perspective, we can contemplate and put into action alternate possibilities.
-This builds our resilience.
+When we experience inner consent, we are both open to and accepting of our own limitations or the limitations of a specific situation/context at work.
+But we can also put these limitations in perspective, we can contemplate and put into action alternate possibilities, outright change, even attitudinal shifts.
+All of this exercises our capacity to better attune to our experiences, really feel our "personal position".
+This helps us participate more openly with the world around us, contribute our unique abilities.
 “I lead my life with acceptance and openness”.

 Living with Inner Consent enables us to lead our lives with personally constructed and appropriate decisions and actions.
-This is especially important during periods of great change, stress or uncertainty.
-To know that we still lead our lives, that we still decide for our lives helps guide us through uncertain transitions.
+This is especially important during periods of great change, transition, stress or uncertainty.
+To know that we still lead our lives, that we still decide for our lives, can help to guide us through uncertain transitions.

 Inner consent enables us to feel more grounded in ourselves.
-We feel more fully present in our lives.
 We recognize ourselves.
 We feel authentic.
-We feel connected to the meaning, purpose and value of our lives and our work.
+We experience a sense of personal integrity.
+We feel more fully present in our lives, in our relationships, and the wider world around us.
+We feel and can identify the meaning, purpose and value of our work.

 When we live with Inner Consent, we experience fulfillment in our lives.